 One of the most celebrated artists of all time for her success with The Fugees and her solo debut “The Mis-Education of Lauryn Hill”, we are still waiting on the sophomore album.

 There is no doubt that Mariah Carey is among the biggest global superstars we have right now.
 She’s really embraced her role as “The Queen of Christmas” based on the yearly success of “All I Want For Christmas Is You”.
-Aside from that, her latest album “Caution” arrived in 2018 along with a rarities album last year.
+Aside from that, her latest album “Caution” arrived in 2018 along with a rarities album in 2020.
+She also joined producers Jimmy Jam & Terry Lewis on their single “Somewhat Loved (There You Go Breakin My Heart)” in 2021.

 The singer released two successful albums in the 90’s including “Milira” in 1990 and “Back Again!!!” in 1992.
 Her most recent project was “No Mo Pain” in 2019.